Turm-Design-Works/ark/README.md

 # ark*~
-MIDI Controller with Rotaly Encoders for Algorhythmic Composition (MaxMSP, etc) / experimental sound artists.
+**MIDI Controller with Rotaly Encoders** for Algorhythmic Composition / Experimental Sound Artists.
 We use seeeduino xiao as core, and 2 ATmega328P-PU chips as functional part.

 ark*~  is open source hardware and software.